thermalogic/Practices/P2/README.md

 **Object-oriented Programming**：The  vapor-compression refrigeration cycle simulator

-Apply `computational thinking` to model and solve the industrial process problems
+Apply `computational thinking` to model and solve the industrial system problems

 **Deadline:**  2021.05.24